tassiaaccioly/tassiaaccioly/README.md

 I've always been a person that if I didn't know how to make something :mag: I'd find out how to do it, so programming has been a perfect fit for me.

-:mortar_board: I have a bachelor's degree on Movies and Audiovisuals :movie_camera: and previously was working as an assistant director, so naturally when I came to programming I wanted to be on the more narrative side of things, so my focus is to learn game development languages :video_game: in the future and enter the industry.
+:mortar_board: I have a bachelor's degree on Movies and Audiovisual Studies :movie_camera: and previously was working as an assistant director, so naturally when I came to programming I wanted to be on the more narrative side of things, so my focus is to learn game development languages :video_game: in the future and enter the industry.

  :book: Right now, I'm doing the Ironhack Bootcamp and currently working on learning ReactJS, NodeJS and other technologies for front and back end.